 - 1. Examinations will be given on the date and time scheduled in the syllabus calendar. - 2.
-A comprehensive make-up examination over all material covered by pervious test in the course will be given at a time to be announced near the end of the semester for those who are eligible as evidenced by documentation from a health professional, obituary which names the student as a survivor of the deceased, etc. - 3.
-Additional quizzes may be given as needed to develop appropriate knowledge of furniture styles.
+A comprehensive make-up examination over all material covered by pervious test in the course will be - given at a time to be announced near the end of the semester for those who are eligible as evidenced by - documentation from a health professional, obituary which names the student as a survivor of the deceased, etc.